xleonplayz/IQ0-q/src/qudi/hardware/dummy/test/README.md

 2. Check logs in the `.log` files for detailed error information
 3. Verify that `fixed_modules/` is in your Python path when running without Qudi
 4. Make sure the NV model can be imported properly
+5. If you encounter QtProperty errors with test_mode, it's been removed as it caused incompatibility with real Qudi

+## ODMR GUI Fix

+If your ODMR GUI is showing a flat line instead of resonance dips, the primary issue was identified:

+1. The ODMR logic was calling `reset_scan()` after each data point, which resets to the first frequency
+2. Instead, it needs to call `scan_next()` to move through all frequencies in the scan sequence
+3. The fix modifies `odmr_logic.py` to use `scan_next()` when available, maintaining backward compatibility

 ## Mock Modules (fixed_modules/)